SlimeVR/SlimeVR-Docs-Site/diy/diy-trackers-guide.md

 **2. Print / buy a case**

-Many DIYers use tupperware, Tictac or jiffy boxes, however the community has created a handful of [files for 3D printing](cases.md).
+Many DIYers use Tupperware, Tic Tac, or Jiffy boxes, however, the community has created a handful of [files for 3D printing](cases.md).

 **3. Assemble your trackers**